Candleston Castle

 Candleston Castle (historically sometimes Candlestone Castle) is a 14th-century fortified manor house, in ruins since the 19th century.
-It is 0.75 mi southwest of Merthyr Mawr, former Glamorgan, Wales, now Bridgend County Borough and just 0.75 mi northwest of Ogmore Castle, separated by the River Ogmore.
+It is 0.75 mi southwest of Merthyr Mawr, Glamorgan, Wales, now Bridgend County Borough and just 0.75 mi northwest of Ogmore Castle, separated by the River Ogmore.
 Candleston's original long and narrow rectangular structure lay across the western end of a low narrow promontory, suggesting a defensive position.
 The castle is believed to be named after the Norman family of Cantilupe, thought to be its first feudal tenants.

 Geography

 The ruins of Candleston, which had been part of a medieval settlement, stand on the Merthyr Mawr Sand Dunes, on the edge of the Merthyr Mawr Warren.
 They are east of Porthcawl off of Swansea Bay.

 History

 12th – 14th centuries

 In the 12th century, Candleston manor passed to the St Quintin lords of Talyfan and Llanbleddian; The Cantilupe family are considered Candleston's first tenants.
 Although there are no records to show that the de Cantilupes were at the site in the 12th century, it is believed that the name Candleston is derived from their name, variously spelled Cantulupo, Cantilupo, Cantelo.
 In 1596 it was called Cantelowstowne and in 1635 Cantloston.
 It was Tregantlow in Welsh, Tref or Tre meaning town.

 Candleston Castle, a fortified manor, was built in the 14th century.
 An enclosure, in the shape of a D, surrounded the structure.
 The late-medieval manor may have been constructed on the site of a previous building, based upon the presence of remnants of an earlier wall.
 The castle may have been built by Robert de Canteilupe III, who owned one ploughland at Candleston in 1320 according to the Despenser Survey of Glamorgan of that year.
 Robert III, who is not recorded after 1320, may have been succeeded by John de Cantilupe, who may have been the Abbot of Margam in 1315.
 Robert de Cantilupe III's daughter Joan, heiress of Candleston, married Sir William Horton of Tregwynt, Pembrokeshire.

 Sands from the dunes shifted starting in the late 14th century and encroached on nearby Kenfig Castle, resulting in its evacuation.
 The Royal Commission on Ancient and Historical Monuments in Wales reported that Candleston's "elevated position was just sufficient to save it from the encroaching sand dunes on the northern fringe of the Merthyr Mawr Warren, which entirely surrounded the promontory and formed a relatively stable margin close to the southern wall of the castle."